-1 Idaho Power has a regulatory obligation to construct and provide transmission service to network or wholesale customers pursuant to a FERC tariff.
+&lt;sup>1 Idaho Power has a regulatory obligation to construct and provide transmission service to network or wholesale customers pursuant to a FERC tariff.

-2 Idaho Power has a regulatory obligation to construct and operate its system to reliably meet the needs of native load or retail customers.
+&lt;sup>2 Idaho Power has a regulatory obligation to construct and operate its system to reliably meet the needs of native load or retail customers.

-Idaho Power received comments on the 2017 IRP encouraging the use of capacity expansion modeling for 2019 IRP portfolio development.
-In response to this encouragement, the company elected to use the AURORA model's capacity expansion modeling capability to develop portfolios for the 2019 IRP.
+IRP.
 Under this process, the alternative future scenarios are formulated first, and then the AURORA model is used to develop portfolios optimal to the selected alternative future scenarios.
-For example, the AURORA model can be expected under an alternative future scenario having high natural gas price and/or high cost of carbon to develop a portfolio having substantial expansion of non-carbon emitting VER, as such a portfolio is likely well fit for such a scenario.
+For example, the AURORA (CEM) model can be expected under an alternative future scenario having high natural gas price and/or high cost of carbon to develop a portfolio having substantial expansion of non-carbon emitting VER, because a portfolio is likely to be economic under such a scenario.

-The use of capacity expansion modeling has resulted in a departure from the practice of developing resource portfolios to specifically eliminate resource deficiencies identified by a load and resource balance.
-Under the capacity expansion modeling approach used for the 2019 IRP, the AURORA model selects from the variety of supply- and demand-side resource options available to it to develop portfolios optimal for the given alternative future scenarios with the objective of meeting a 15-percent planning margin and regulating reserve requirements associated with balancing load and wind- and solar-plant output.
-The model can also simulate retirement of existing generation units if economical as well as build resources that are economic absent a defined capacity need.
+The use of capacity expansion modeling has resulted in a departure from Idaho Power's formerly employed practice of developing resource portfolios to specifically eliminate resource deficiencies identified by a load and resource balance.
+Under the capacity expansion modeling approach used for the 2019 IRP, the AURORA model selects from the variety of supply- and demand-side resource options to develop portfolios that are least-cost for the given alternative future scenarios with the objective of meeting a 15-percent planning margin and regulating reserve requirements associated with balancing load and wind- and solar-plant output.
+The model can also select to retire existing generation units, as well as build resources based on economics absent a defined capacity need.
 The capacity expansion modeling process is discussed in further detail in Chapter 8.
+As will be discussed in Chapter 9, to ensure the AURORA-produced portfolios provide customers reliable and affordable energy, Idaho Power selected a subset of top-performing AURORA-produced portfolios to determine if additional resource modifications-primarily accelerated coal retirements-could further reduce costs and help achieve Idaho Power's green commitments more quickly.
+Going forward, these modifications are referred to as "manual adjustments".

-To meet objectives for planning margin and regulating reserve requirements, the AURORA model accounts for the capability of the existing system to meet the objectives and only selects from the pool of new supply- and demand-side resource options when the existing system comes short of meeting the objectives.
+To meet objectives for planning margin and regulating reserve requirements, the AURORA model accounts for the capability of the existing system and selects from the pool of new supply-and demand-side resource options only when the existing system comes short of meeting the objectives.
 Existing supply-side resources include generation resources and transmission import capacity from regional wholesale electric markets.
 Existing demand-side resources include current levels of demand response and savings from current energy efficiency programs and measures.

-Idaho Power conducts a financial analysis evaluating the costs and benefits of the developed portfolios.
-The financial costs include construction, fuel, O&M, transmission upgrades associated with interconnecting new resource options, projected wholesale market purchases, and anticipated environmental controls.
+Idaho Power conducts a financial analysis of costs and benefits of the developed portfolios.
+The financial costs include construction, fuel, O&M, transmission upgrades associated with interconnecting new resource options, natural gas pipeline reservation or new natural gas pipeline infrastructure, projected wholesale market purchases, and anticipated environmental controls.
 The financial benefits include economic resource options, projected wholesale market sales, and the market value of renewable energy certificates (REC) for REC-eligible resources.

-The Idaho Power balancing area is part of the larger western interconnection.
+Idaho Power's balancing area is part of the larger western interconnection.
 Idaho Power must balance loads and generation per North American Electric Reliability Corporation (NERC) system reliability standards.
-For example, during times of acute oversupply, Idaho Power must rely on available system resources to regain intra-hour balance and must sometimes curtail intermittent resources like wind and solar.
+For example, during times of acute oversupply (with no ability to sell into the market), Idaho Power must rely on available system resources to regain intra-hour balance and must sometimes curtail intermittent resources like wind and solar.
 Power markets are available via transmission lines to purchase or sell power inter-hour to balance the system.